-Dr. Abhinav K. Jha is an Assistant Professor in the Department of Biomedical Engineering and the Malinckrodt Institute of Radiology (dual appointment) at the Washington University in St. Louis in April 2018.
+Dr. Abhinav K. Jha is an Assistant Professor in the Department of Biomedical Engineering and the Mallinckrodt Institute of Radiology (dual appointment) at the Washington University in St. Louis.
 Previously, he was a faculty at the Department of Radiology, Johns Hopkins University School of Medicine.
-Dr. Jha obtained his PhD from the College of Optical Sciences, University of Arizona, where he was the valedictorian of his graduating batch.
+Dr. Jha obtained his PhD from the College of Optical Sciences (Image Science track), University of Arizona, where he was the valedictorian of his graduating batch.
 He obtained his MS also from the University of Arizona in Electrical and Computer Engineering.

 Dr. Jha’s research interests are in the design of medical imaging systems and algorithms for optimized performance in clinical tasks using quantitative measures of task performance.
 These measures are obtained using computational imaging, image science, and signal-processing-based approaches.
-He has made several contributions to this field, including devising novel methods for objective assessment of image quality (OAIQ), image-reconstruction, image-analysis and parameter-quantification, evaluate imaging methods using patient data in the absence of ground truth (no-gold-standard evaluation), using parallelized computing hardware to design practical versions of these methods, and clinical application.
-His research has had important clinical and pre-clinical impacts.
-For example, in collaboration with the Arizona Cancer Center, he developed methods to quantify imaging metrics for assessing therapeutic response to breast cancer that had metastasized to the liver in a prospective clinical trial.
-The developed methods were essential for the computed imaging metrics to serve as biomarkers.
-Further, he is one of the first ones to demonstrate the impact of OAIQ in improving diffuse optical imaging (DOI) and diffusion MRI, both in the context of cancer imaging.
-A current focus is on extending the ideas of OAIQ to improve quantitative imaging, with applications such as in improving the reliability of imaging biomarkers for monitoring cancer-treatment response and in improving dosimetry.
+He has made several contributions to this field, including devising novel methods for objective assessment of image quality (OAIQ), image-reconstruction, image-analysis and parameter-quantification, evaluate imaging methods using patient data in the absence of ground truth (no-gold-standard evaluation).